smackem/ylang/README.md

 // iterate over the image:
 // apply the sobel operator in both directions and calculate the gradient's magnitude.
 // hypot is the same as writing sqrt(gx*gx + gy*gy).
-// then calculate the gradient's angle, normalize the magnitude to 0..1 and the angle
+// then calculate the gradient's angle, add 90 deg to get the edge's angle,
+// normalize the magnitude to 0..1 and the angle to 0..360 and write the resulting
-// to 0..360 and write the resulting hsv color to the target image. for p in Bounds {
+// hsv color to the target image. for p in Bounds {
     gx := convolute(p, SobelX).i
     gy := convolute(p, SobelY).i